-- Submission of the Washburn University graduate degree seeking application (available online). - Official transcripts sent to the School of Nursing (BSN and MSN as applicable). - Evidence of current licensure in the states of residence and practice as a registered nurse and APRN (post-Master's NP only). - Successful completion of a graduate inferential statistics course (with grade of "B" or better within the last 10 years) or by the beginning of the third semester by BSN-DNP students. - If MSN without FNP or NP without practice experience, advanced pathophysiology, advanced pharmacology, and advanced health assessment courses that have lifespan content and have been completed within the last 5 years. - Submission of completed application recommended to include two references from current or past employers, faculty, or professional peers. - National certifications through either ANCC or AANP (applies to post-Master's NP applicants only). - · Current resume. - Minimum GPA of 3.0, with preference given for a GPA of 3.25 or above in previous undergraduate and graduate work preferred.
+- Submission of the Washburn University graduate degree seeking application (available online). - Official transcripts sent to the School of Nursing (BSN and MSN as applicable). - Evidence of current licensure in the states of residence and practice as a registered nurse and APRN (post-Master's NP only). - If MSN without FNP or NP without practice experience, advanced pathophysiology, advanced pharmacology, and advanced health assessment courses that have lifespan content and have been completed within the last 5 years. - Receipt of a minimum of two references from current or past employers, faculty, or professional peers. - Evidence of national certifications through either ANCC or AANP (applies to post-Master's NP applicants only). - · Current resume. - Minimum GPA of 3.0, with preference given for a GPA of 3.25 or above in previous undergraduate and graduate work preferred.